-In response to drought, plants increase the root-to-shoot ratio, by growing longer roots and inhibiting shoot growth (van der Weele et al., 2000; Sharp et al., 2004; Sharp and LeNoble, 2002; Uga et al., 2013).
-Polyethylene glycol (PEG) is commonly added to the medium to reduce water potential (Rowe et al., 2016), and there is probably less of a gradient in the system.
-In addition, soil drying experiments (pot-grown plants and plants grown in the field) are typically employed to measure certain aspects of plant growth, survival, and water status (Verslues et al., 2006; Dodd et al., 2008a, b).
-Water gradients in such experiments are affected by pot dimensions/irrigation placement (Dodd et al., 2011; Puértolas et al., 2013).
+In response to drought, plants increase the root-to-shoot ratio, by growing longer roots and inhibiting shoot growth (van der Weele et al., 2000; Sharp and LeNoble, 2002; Sharp et al., 2004; Uga et al., 2013).
+Polyethylene glycol is commonly added to the medium to reduce water potential (Rowe et al., 2016), and there is probably less of a gradient in the system.
+In addition, soil drying experiments (pot-grown plants and plants grown in the field) are typically employed to measure certain aspects of plant growth, survival, and water status (Verslues et al., 2006; Dodd et al., 2008a, 2008b).
+Water gradients in such experiments are affected by pot dimensions and irrigation placement (Dodd et al., 2011; Puértolas et al., 2013).
 Our sand system for vertical orientation hydrotropism (SSV) is similar to soil drying experiments in that vertical water content gradients were significantly established (Fig. 3G).
+For the measurement of vertical orientation hydrotropism, the agar-glycerol system can induce the vertical water-potential gradients from low to high (Fig. 2A).
+Then, the water content gradients in the sand system can be compared with the water-potential gradients of the agar-glycerol system: the lower water-content in the top of the sand system reflects the lower water-potential, and the higher water content in the bottom of the sand system reflects